Shake-up moment in world affairs

 Much of this fashionable pessimism is exaggerated.
 I respectfully disagree with Chicken Little.
 We will try to consider, with data and evidence and historical common sense, what is happening and may occur, and will try to provoke some optimism and some discussion.

 The Zoom presentation begins at noon.
 If you register for the online talk, you will receive the link the day before.
+There is no charge for the Zoom presentation.

 Seth Singleton studied Russian history at Harvard and political science at Yale.
 He has taught international relations since the 1960s, most recently at the University of Maine.
 He has been academic dean in universities in the US and overseas, and has lived in Tanzania, Russia, Ecuador, and Vietnam.
 He lives in Hall Quarry on MDI.